mohitpai/journey-optimizer.en/help/using/configuration/message-presets.md

 1. Select the IP pool to associate with the preset.
 [Learn more](ip-pools.md)

-1. To identify where and why a person clicked on your link, you can define parameters for URL tracking in the **URL TRACKING CONFIGURATION (WEB ANALYTICS)** section.
+1. To identify where and why a person clicked on your link, you can add UTM parameters for URL tracking in the  **[!UICONTROL URL tracking configuration (web analytics)]** section.

-    Based on the parameters you define, a UTM (Urchin Tracking Module) code will be applied to the end of the URL included in your message content.
-You will then be able to compare results in a web analytics tool. <!--For example: https://yourwebsite.com/?utm_source=Adobe_CJM&utm_medium=email&utm_campaign=cart_abandonment_journey...
+    Based on the parameters you define, a UTM code will be applied to the end of the URL included in your message content.
+You will then be able to compare results in a web analytics tool, such as Adobe Analytics. <!--For example: https://yourwebsite.com/?utm_source=Adobe_CJM&utm_medium=email&utm_campaign=cart_abandonment_journey...
 In this example, the UTM code identifies the link as an email from an abandonment cart journey.
 You can either select a journey/message attribute from a predefined list, or enter your own text.-->

     ![](../assets/preset-url-tracking.png)